LogoLogo

 Understanding the multistore page organization

-To access the Multistore page, you need to enable the feature in Shop Parameters > General.
+To access the Multistore page, you need to in Shop Parameters > General.

 A new page is then available in the Advanced Parameters menu: the Multistore page.